bespoken/bespoken-docs/end-to-end/guide.md

 450 | Multiple calls made at the same time to the same virtual device. | user 451 | The virtual device associated with this token did not work correctly.
 Try refreshing your credentials in https://apps.bespoken.io/dashboard/ | user
 500 | Unknown system error. | system
-550 | Error sending request to AVS (104). | system
-551 | Error sending request to AVS. | system
+550 | Error sending request to AVS. | system
-552 | Error refreshing AVS credentials. | system
-553 | Error in response from AVS | system
-554 | Error in response from AVS | system
+551 | Error in response from AVS | system
-555 | Error sending request to Google assistant. | system 556 | The Alexa Voice Service took too long to respond | user
+552 | The Alexa Voice Service took too long to respond | system 553 | Error refreshing AVS credentials. | system

+Errors 551 and 552 are retried by default unless you specify other codes for `retryOn`.

 ## HTML Reporting
 The results of your tests are automatically formatted into a nice HTML report, courtesy of jest-stare.